-Introduction3 Campus SOE Housing Information8 Course Descriptions4 SOE Employer Approval of Student9 Student Admission and Selection Procedure6 Student Release of Information Form9 College Expenses6 Correspondence9 Contact6 Student Tool List11 Participant Responsibilities7 Eligible SOE Employers12 Finding an Employer8
+Introduction

+Course Descriptions4

+Student Admission and Selection Procedure6

+College Expenses6

+Contact6

+Participant Responsibilities7

+Finding an Employer8

 Building Construction Technology is a two-year program leading to an Associate of Applied Science Degree.
 The purpose of this program is to train future leaders for a variety of roles in the construction industry.